All Episodes

 I don't think anyone is arguing with safety for the country.

-Uh I think the question is do we do it uh in a way that our judiciary says is constitutional, or are we gonna go rogue?
+I think the question is, do we do it in a way that our judiciary says is constitutional, or are we going to go rogue?

-And I think we we can agree that the judiciary decides what's constitutional or not.
+And I think we can agree that the judiciary decides what's constitutional or not.

-Yeah, I don't think yeah, I don't think you can consider the ninth circuit mainstream judiciary in America, especially when they get have about an eighty percent overturn rate at the U.S. Supreme Court.
+I don't think you can consider the Ninth Circuit mainstream judiciary in America, especially when they have about an 80% overturn rate at the U.S. Supreme Court.

-Well, but but in all honesty, I mean they went they went judge shopping here.
+But in all honesty, I mean, they went judge shopping here.

-And the judge they went to this particular court in in Seattle knowing that it would probably go to the Ninth Circuit, which probably would lean radically left as they always do.
+And they went to this particular court in Seattle knowing that it would probably go to the Ninth Circuit, which probably would lean radically left, as they always do.

-I mean, uh th that's there's a excellent uh law review article in Georgetown Law that uh cites the Supreme Court on numerous occasions that whether someone is a documented or undocumented immigrant, uh they have uh the privileges of a citizen by virtue of being on U.S. soil.
+I mean, there's an excellent Law Review article, the Georgetown Law, that cites the Supreme Court on numerous occasions that whether someone is a documented or undocumented immigrant, they have the privileges of a citizen by virtue of being on U.S. soil.

-As we uh continue uh our discussion about, of course, the president and whether or not extreme vetting is necessary.
+As we continue our discussion about, of course, the President and whether or not extreme vetting is necessary, let me read to both of you, Ami and Mr. Rashid, the law which says, this is 1182,

 Ami, the law seems pretty clear to me.

-Yeah, that that is really a vague writing of of a law.
+Yeah, that is really a vague writing of a law.

 I don't understand what that even means.

-No, but but like you said, it doesn't matter what the black and white is.
+No, but like you said, it doesn't matter what the black and white is.

-You have a an activist court in the Ninth Circuit who was looking to over that was the political move.
+You have an activist court in the Ninth Circuit who was looking to over political move.

 They were looking to find a way to overturn it.

-Well, didn't the law seem clear to you.
+Well, doesn't the law seem clear to you?

-I mean, I I'm I'm a civil rights attorney.
+Yeah, I mean, I'm a civil rights attorney.

-Okay, but it there's no ambiguity when you heard what I read, right?
+Okay, but there's no ambiguity when you heard what I read, right?

 I think we can agree on that, right?

-All right, but there's no there's no ambiguity in the reading of that law.
+All right, but there's no ambiguity in the reading of that law.

 But hang on, hang on, hang on.